joanseg/The-Positioning-Manual/chapters/11-Risk.md

 All this creates an advantage for missionaries when it comes to executing on long-term risky entreprenurial projects.

-## Entrepreneur - Craftspeople spectrum
+# Entrepreneur - Craftspeople Spectrum

 There's another way to generalize human motivation that's a bit more specific to creative professionals (which includes software developers).
 It's another over-simplified spectrum.